needle-mirror/com.unity.addressables/Documentation~/LoadingAssetBundles.md

 # Load AssetBundles

+>[!IMPORTANT]
+>The following workflow is only applicable if you're using [AssetBundles as the content build system](content-build-systems.md) for your project.

 The Addressables system packs assets into AssetBundles and loads these AssetBundles as you load individual assets.
 You can control how AssetBundles load with the [`BundledAssetGroupSchema`](xref:UnityEditor.AddressableAssets.Settings.GroupSchemas.BundledAssetGroupSchema) class.
-You can set these options through the scripting API or under the [Advanced Options](ContentPackingAndLoadingSchema.md#advanced-options) in the Inspector of the Addressables Asset Group Inspector.
+You can set these options through the scripting API or under the [Advanced Options](group-inspector-settings-reference.md#advanced-options) in the Inspector of the Addressables Asset Group Inspector.

 ## UnityWebRequestForLocalBundles